SamStudio8/samstudio8.github.io.off/_posts/2015-07-21-secure-six.md

 </IfModule>
 ```

-...and also add the IPv6 address[^1] alongside the IPv4 to each of my `VirtualHost`:
+...and also to add the IPv6 address[^1] alongside the IPv4 to each of the `VirtualHost`:

 ```
 <VirtualHost <IPv4 Address>:443 [<IPv6 Address>]:443>